BA versus BSc in Psychology

 If you’re still uncertain which route you want to take, check out the overview of requirements outside the major for BA versus BSc students.
 As you’ll see, the Arts degree lays out quite a number of specific requirements that you must take outside of the major.
 You must take certain courses to fulfill the Arts Core, and you must do a 24 h minor (i.e., 8 half-courses in a single subject, or in a multi-disciplinary topic area).
 The Science degree is considerably less prescriptive, with very few required courses outside the major, and only a 15 h minor (i.e., only 5 half-courses in a single subject outside of psychology).
 Therefore, if you like having concrete guidance as to what courses to select outside your major, and like the idea of pursuing a second subject area in depth, then the BA is a good choice.
 If you want more flexibility to tailor your own curriculum, and to take exactly the courses you want outside the major, then the BSc major is a good choice.
 Note that you will have to take at least 72 h of Science courses overall for the BSc degree.
 However, your psychology courses taken towards your major, and any additional psychology courses taken beyond your major, count towards those Science hours.
 If you are doing a double major, then the second major’s courses also count as if they were Science courses, even if it is not a Science subject.
 Finally, there are a wide variety of Science electives available.
 Therefore, most students do not find meeting the requirement for 72 h of Science courses very difficult.

-If you wish, you can switch from BA to BSc or vice versa quite easily, especially in your first or second years.
+You can switch from BA to BSc or vice versa quite easily, especially in your first or second years.
 (If you wait until your 3rd or 4th year, it might be harder to fulfill all your requirements.)
 To switch from BA to BSc, or vice versa, before you get to Acadia, you will need to e-mail the Admissions Office with your request.
-To switch programs once you are at Acadia, come see Heather Turner, the psychology administrative assistant, in Horton Hall, Room 326, or e-mail her at email@example.com.
+To switch programs once you are at Acadia, come see Denise Bonnell, the psychology administrative assistant, in Horton Hall, Room 326, or e-mail her at email@example.com.
 She will process the request; it usually takes about a day to process.